Venkatdinesh20/DAB111_25W_Project_Group-5/README.md

 # FlaskApplication
-Basic Flask application using sqliite database
+The basic Flask application uses the SQLite database and displays a basic webpage showcasing an Amazon products dashboard.